 What is the incentive for charitable planning?

-There are many incentives for charitable planning.
-The most common is the tax advantages you may receive.
+There are many incentives, the most common is the tax advantages you may receive.
 When you utilize charitable planning, you are eligible for tax deductions up to 50% of your adjusted gross income.
 However, you may be limited to 20 or 30 percent of your adjusted gross income depending on the type and amount of property you donate to charity and the type of organization you wish to give to.

 What are the types of trusts?

-There are a variety of charitable planning trusts you can create in Tennessee.
+There are a variety of charitable trusts you can create in Tennessee.
 They include: